BerkeleyAutomation/gqcnn/README.md

 ## Package Overview
 The gqcnn Python package is for training and analysis of Grasp Quality Convolutional Neural Networks (GQ-CNNs).

-This package is part of the [Dexterity-Network (Dex-Net)](https://berkeleyautomation.github.io/dex-net/) project: https://berkeleyautomation.github.io/dex-net created and maintained by the [AUTOLAB](https://autolab.berkeley.edu) at UC Berkeley.
+This package is part of the [Dexterity-Network (Dex-Net)](https://berkeleyautomation.github.io/dex-net/) project created and maintained by the [AUTOLAB](https://autolab.berkeley.edu) at UC Berkeley.

+## Installation and Usage
+Please see the [docs](https://berkeleyautomation.github.io/gqcnn/) for installation and usage instructions.

 ## License
 As of Feb.
 1, 2018, the code is licensed according to the UC Berkeley Copyright and Disclaimer Notice.